Denmark Vesey: Aftermath

 the most important fact about the Report was (and remains) that it tells the story that Hamilton and the Court wanted told.
 It shaped the public perception of events, and it was certainly intended to do just that.
-As such, it makes important points about the Vesey Court’s agenda, regardless of the larger historical truth of the document’s claims about the alleged insurrection and accused insurrectionists.Ford noted that Hamilton and the Court left a major gap in their conclusions about the reasons for the slave revolt.
-The importation of thousands of African slaves to the city and region by the early 1800s was completely missing as a factor, although fears of slave revolt had been one of the major reasons expressed for opposition to the imports.
+As such, it makes important points about the Vesey Court's agenda, regardless of the larger historical truth of the document's claims about the alleged insurrection and accused insurrectionists.Ford noted that Hamilton and the Court left a significant gap in their conclusions about the reasons for the slave revolt.
+The importation of thousands of enslaved Africans to the city and region by the early 1800s was completely missing as a factor.
+However, fears of slave revolt had been a significant reason for opposition to the imports.
 He suggests this factor was omitted because that political battle was over; instead, Hamilton identified reasons for the rising that could be prevented or controlled by legislation which he proposed.

 Governor Bennett's criticism continued, and he made a separate report to the legislature in the fall of 1822 (he was in his last year in office).
-He accused the Charleston City Council of usurping its authority by setting up the Court, which he said violated law by holding secret proceedings, with no protections for the defendants.
+He accused the Charleston City Council of usurping its authority by setting up the court, which he said violated the law by holding secret proceedings without protection for the defendants.
 The court took testimony under "pledges of inviolable secrecy" and "convicted [the accused] and "sentenced [them] to death without their seeing the persons, or hearing the voices of those, who testified to their guilt."
-Open sessions could have allowed the potential for the court to distinguish among varying accounts.
+Open sessions could have allowed the court to distinguish among varying accounts.